The issue weighing on our minds

 - Make half of your plate vegetables and fruits;

 - replace refined grains with whole grain options (e.g. whole oats, quinoa, buckwheat groats, brown rice); and

 - enjoy lean sources of protein, such as turkey, chicken, beans, seafood, nuts, and seeds.

 Physical activity guidelines in Australia suggest 300 minutes per week or aerobic activity to lose or maintain weight and at least 2 sessions per week of strength or resistance training.
 Staying active and eating well are the two biggest lifestyle factors that you can positively adjust to not only decrease your waistline but lessen your risk of chronic disease.

-To find out more about health eating guidelines book in to see our dietitian Anthony Glanville.
-Call us on 02 9252 2225 today!
+To find out more about health eating guidelines call us on 02 9252 2225 today!

 Australian Bureau of Statistics (2014/2015).
 Overweight and obesity.
 Retrieved from http:// http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/4364.0.55.001~2014-15~Main%20Features~Overweight%20and%20obesity~22.

 Australian Institute of Health and Welfare (2016).
 Overweight and obesity.
 Retrieved from http:// https://www.aihw.gov.au/getmedia/384eafec-fa90-412d-8c98-b279fddc7911/ah16-4-4-overweight-obesity.pdf.aspx.